It’s a New Year at MadgesHatbox.com!

 Now Some thank-yous are in order:

-First to my webmistress – Charissa at Devivo Marketing, Tybee Island Georgia.
-Without her knowledge, patience and good humor, MadgesHatbox.com would not exist.
-From setting up the blog, to helping with logo design, Charissa has been there every step of the way and has put up with my pestering and general lack of knowledge.
-By the way Charissa, there are 17 updates needed
+• First to my original webmistress – Charissa at Devivo Marketing, Tybee Island Georgia.
+Without her knowledge, patience, and good humor, MadgesHatbox.com would not exist.
+From setting up the blog to helping with logo design, Charissa has been there every step of the way and has put up with my pestering and general lack of knowledge.
+By the way Charissa, there are 17 updates needed :).

-To Mary, my first customer at MadgesHatbox.com.
-Mary is a collector, historian and curator of vintage hat.
+• To Mary, my first customer at MadgesHatbox.com.
+Mary is a collector, historian, and curator of vintage hats.
 She has been one of my best cheerleaders and a font of knowledge on vintage hats.
-Be sure to check out her amazing vintage hat shop on Etsy Froufrou for you.
+Be sure to check her out on Instagram.

 and lastly